rust-lang/cargo/src/doc/src/guide/continuous-integration.md

   - Only uses the resources necessary
   - Can configure the frequency to balance CI resources and coverage of dependency versions

-An example CI job to verify latest dependencies, using Github Actions:
+An example CI job to verify latest dependencies, using GitHub Actions:
 ```yaml
 jobs:
   latest_deps: